redbear/Duo/docs/getting_started_with_arduino_ide.md

     ![image](images/Serial_Monitor_Version.png)

-If your Duo's current system version is not the same as the one declared in the board package you've installed, you'd better follow the section "**Using Arduino IDE**" of the [Firmware Deployment Guide](firmware_deployment_guide.md), to update the system firmware for your Duo.
+If your Duo's current system version is not the same as the one declared in the board package you've installed, follow the section "**Using Arduino IDE**" of the [Firmware Deployment Guide](firmware_deployment_guide.md), to update the system firmware for your Duo.

 ## <span id="first-simple-application">First Simple Application</span>